Corbelli/dqn-pytorch/Report.md

 This report describes the implementation present here of a DQN agent with Double Q Learning, Duelling Network Architecture and Prioritized Experience Replay.

-## Neural Network Model
+# The Neural Network Model

 The Neural Network Model is implemented in Pytorch, the code is simple and contains only two parts.
 First, the model is defined.
-The architecture used consisted of 2 hidden layers, one with 128 and the other with 256 neurons, followed by the two duelling regression heads.
+The architecture used consisted of 2 hidden layers, one with 128 and the other with 256 neurons, followed by the two dueling regression heads.
 One to compute the state values and the other to compute the advantages

 ```python
     def __init__(self, state_size, action_size, seed):